-As a result of a large decrease in offender ADP along with large expense increases due to inflation, it is imperative that we incorporate new strategies into our budgeting process to reduce large increases and decreases in locality contributions from year to year.
-We accomplish this by changing the method for calculating the allocated percentage that each locality is required to contribute to balance the budget.
+In an effort to reduce large increases and decreases in locality contributions from year to year, we began incorporating new strategies into our budgeting process beginning in fiscal year 2024.
+This was accomplished by changing the method for calculating the allocated percentage that each locality is required to contribute to balance the budget.
 In previous years each locality's allocated percentage was determined by actual usage in the most recent full fiscal year (for fiscal year 2023 we used fiscal year 2021 actual usage) which caused large increases and decreases in their contributions from year to year.
-To minimize these large swings from year to year, in fiscal year 2024 we will begin determining each locality's usage allocation based on a 3-year rolling average.
-The chart below illustrates how this change will positively impact our localities and smooth out the large peaks and valleys in their contributions from year to year.
+To minimize these large swings from year to year, in fiscal year 2024 we began determining each locality's usage allocation based on a 3-year rolling average.
+The chart below illustrates how this change positively impacts our localities and smooths out the large peaks and valleys in their contributions from year to year.

 Another main goal is collaborating with our medical services provider to provide additional mental health opportunities for our offenders as well as Jail staff.
 This is in addition to the Qualified Mental Health Provider (QMHP) available 24/7 and psychiatrist that are currently being provided to offenders.
-This is accomplished by establishing a contract with a new medical services provider beginning in fiscal year 2024.
+This is accomplished by successfully renegotiating our contract with our current medical services provider.
 This is important as the issue of mental health has become a more prevalent topic in today's world.

 Ultimately, our plan is to meet all of these needs and goals while keeping costs to a minimum for our participating localities.
 We strive to maintain and enhance our relationships with our user jurisdictions, outside agencies, and the public through effective correctional services and community involvement.
-We do this through compliance with the Virginia Compensation Board, which provides the second largest revenue source of our budget, through funding and supplementing Jail staff salary and benefit costs.
+We do this through compliance with the Virginia Compensation Board, which provides the largest revenue source of our budget, through funding and supplementing Jail staff salary and benefit costs.
 The Jail ensures that we continue to adhere to their rules and regulations in order to receive current and future State funding which in turn helps keep the funding requirements from our participating localities at a lower level.